rochus-keller/VerilogCreator/README.md

 - Implement options dialog (format settings, paths, etc.)
 - Improve code completer (for hierarchical identifiers)
 - Integrate wave viewer
-- Implement selected SystemVerilog syntax features as needed
+- Extend SystemVerilog support, goal is to support everything Verilator does.

 ### Support
 If you need support or would like to post issues or feature requests please use the Github issue list at https://github.com/rochus-keller/VerilogCreator/issues or send an email to the author.